evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

 - [ ] Typography and characters
 - [ ] Source note coding
 - [ ] Table of contents
+- [ ] Tables, both participant and other
+- [ ] Openers and assorted segs
 - [ ] Front matter
 - [ ] Back matter
 - [ ] Random sample